 In 1999, the fellowship launched “Mission Possible.”
 The goal of the campaign was to retire more than $1 million in outstanding debt on the church property and facilities.
 That campaign was a success and the church became debt free within a year.

 Larry Wileman resigned in April 2000.
 Dr. Mack Roark served as interim until Dr. Lonnie Latham became pastor in January 2002.
+In May of 2005 Alyson Walker was called as Minister to Families with Preschool Children and held this position for eight years.
 Our church acquired 8.8 additional acres of land.
 Lonnie resigned in January 2006.

 Dr. Ted Kersh was called as senior pastor in November of 2006.
 In 2007, Dave Bender became the Minister of Administration and Media and Brian Baldwin came to STBC as Minister to Families with Youth.